-Yeah, the Bisalpur Dam built across the Banas River is another important attraction located at the outskirts of Jaipur city.
+Yeah, the Bisalpur Dam Jaipur is built across the Banas River is another important tourists attraction nearby Jaipur city.
 Bisalpur Dam is a gravity dam and one of the great engineering feats.
 Being the biggest in the state, this Dam makes Bisalpur, a small village in Rajasthan famous among tourists.
 It draws scores of tourists every year.
 The state government also organizes several festivals to attract more and more tourist visits to the Bisalpur Dam.
-Bisalpur is also famous for the old Bisaldev temple of the Lord Gokarneshwar.
+Bisalpur famed as best tourists place near Jaipur is also famous for the old Bisaldev temple of the Lord Gokarneshwar.

 The Bisalpur dam was built in the 1990s by the state government.
 During the construction, the people displaced by the dam rioted against the state government’s recovery and resettlement program, calling it unjust.

 In October 1999, the Ashok Gehlot-led Congress government approved a project to bring the Bisalpur reservoir water to Jaipur city.
-Yet, the project could not be executed due to financial limitations.
+Yet, due to financial limitations, the project was unable execute on time.
 In 2004, the Vasundhara Raje-led BJP government began the formation of a channel to fetch Bisalpur water to Jaipur.
-The project was financed by the Asian Development Bank and the Japan International Cooperation Agency altogether.
+The Asian Development Bank and the Japan International Cooperation Agency altogether gave the fund to this project.
 ADB funded the transmission system along with purification, while JICA funded the transfer system.
 Later in 2009, the Bisalpur water finally reached Jaipur, heading to public protests in encompassing districts like Ajmer, Bhilwara, Dausa and Tonk, whose citizens urged a share of the water.

 The Bisalpur dam is the massive dam in the state measuring 574 m in length and 39.5 m in height.
 Dams are usually constructed for many varied purposes such as irrigation, creating reservoirs to store water, to supply water and others.
 This dam fulfilled all the objectives.
 It was constructed in two phases.
 The 1st phase intended towards providing drinking water to the villagers, while the 2nd phase focused on driving water to where it is needed for irrigation purposes and enhancing the irrigation facilities.